zawawimanja/HowToDevelop/README.md

 - In coding what you need is. function for repeating process

 - set function.
-//it will call
+//process

 - get function.
-//used when want to use the value so it will return back
+//used when want to use the value and store in variable

 mastering loop & array